zopefoundation/RestrictedPython/docs/contributing/index.rst

         """`<AST Node>` expression currently not allowed."""
         self.not_allowed(node)

-Please note, that for all AST Nodes that has no explicite ``visit_<AST Node>`` methode a default applies, that denies the usage of this expression / functionality.
+Please note, that for all AST Nodes that has no explicite ``visit_<AST Node>`` method a default applies, that denies the usage of this expression / functionality.

-If the new AST Node should be enabled by default, with out any modification, please add a ``visit_<AST Node>``methode like:
+If the new AST Node should be enabled by default, with out any modification, please add a ``visit_<AST Node>`` method like:

 .. code-block:: python